aims-umich/neorl/README.md

 Please read the [documentation](https://stable-baselines.readthedocs.io/) for more examples.

-## Try it online with Colab Notebooks !
+## Try NEORL with Colab Notebooks !

 All the following examples can be executed online using Google colab notebooks: